stickyPiston/todo/README.md

 # todo
-A very simple todo list application
+A very simple todo list application.
+It's capabilities until now:
+ - Add and delete items to the list
+ - Categorise the items
+ - The input form for adding items has markdown support

 # Build form source
 To build this project from source use the following code: